A New Way Forward for

 Are you unhappy with your current political choices?

-Do you find it difficult to associate yourself with either of the two major political parties in the United States today?
+You find it difficult to associate yourself with either of the two major political parties in the United States today

-Are you uncomfortable with the extent to which the far right controls the Republican Party and the far left controls the Democratic Party?
+You are uncomfortable with the extent to which the far right controls the Republican Party and the far left controls the Democratic Party

-Are you frustrated with the way the electoral process tends to present the independent voter with, at best, the lesser of two evils?
+You are frustrated with the way the electoral process tends to present the independent voter with, at best, the lesser of two evils

-Are you frustrated with the inability of our elected officials to hammer out reasonable compromises?
+You are frustrated with the inability of our elected officials to hammer out reasonable compromises

-Are you afraid to vote for third-party candidates because it will only succeed in electing the party you like the least?
+You are afraid to vote for third-party candidates because it will only succeed in electing the party you like the least

-If you answered “yes” to most of these questions, you may have found a new home.
+If so, you may have found a new home.

 Here’s What to Do

-Read the Concept statement and review CIVPAC’s Public Policy Philosophy and the Public Policy Positions that are important to you.
+Read our Concept Statement, Public Policy Philosophy, and the Policy Positions that matter most to you.

 CIVPAC’s Logo